Skip to main content

 Cost of Living in Ocala, FL (2026)

 Ocala, FL costs 8–12% less than the national average and 15–20% less than Florida's coastal cities.
-The median home price is around $280,000, property taxes average $2,000–$3,000/year, there is no state income tax, and monthly living expenses for a family of four run roughly $3,500–$4,500/month excluding housing.
+The median home price is around $280,000, property taxes average $2,000–$2,800/year, there is no state income tax, and monthly living expenses for a family of four run roughly $3,100 per month excluding housing, or about $5,000 all-in with a median-home mortgage.
 Cristian Gonzalez, a licensed Ocala REALTOR® (FL Lic #3633800), maintains this guide with current data.

 Real numbers for housing, taxes, utilities, groceries, and healthcare — updated April 2026.